The Lottery: Plot

 Details of contemporary small-town American life are embroidered upon a description of an annual rite known as "the lottery".
 In a small, unnamed village of about 300 residents, the locals are in an excited yet nervous mood on June 27.
 Children pile up stones as the adults assemble for their annual event, practiced to ensure a good harvest; Old Man Warner quotes an old proverb, "Lottery in June, corn be heavy soon."
 However, some nearby villages have already discontinued the lottery, and rumors are spreading that others are considering doing the same.
 Some in the village respond that the lottery has always been conducted and should continue every year henceforth.

 The lottery preparations start the night before, with coal merchant Mr. Summers and postmaster Mr. Graves drawing up a list of all the extended families in town and preparing one paper slip per family.
 The slips are folded and placed in an age-stained black wooden box which is stored in a safe at Mr. Summers' office until the lottery is scheduled to begin.

 The initial drawing takes place to choose one family.
-There is a sense of relief in those not chosen and in one case a family member is sent to pass word to their injured father that their family was not picked.
+There is a sense of relief in those not chosen.
+In one case, a family member is sent to pass word to their injured father that their family was not picked.
 Bill Hutchinson draws the only marked slip in the box, and his wife Tessie complains that he was rushed into making his choice, despite her having been in a previously jovial mood and seemingly unbothered by the lottery system.
 Since their family consists of only one household, the second drawing to choose a household is skipped.

 For the final drawing, one slip is placed in the box for each member of the Hutchinson household: Bill, Tessie, and each of their three children.
 Tessie tries to force her older married daughter and her husband to participate with them, even though it is a known rule that daughters draw with their husband's families.
 Each of the five draws a slip, and Tessie gets the marked one.
 The townspeople, including Tessie's young son Davy, pick up the gathered stones and begin throwing them at her as Tessie screams about the unfairness of the lottery.